ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 construction from Kreuter et al. {{?KLOR20=DOI.10.1007/978-3-030-56784-2_11}}
 or the attribute-based VOPRF from Huang et al. {{HIJK21}}.

-Metadata may also be arbitrarily long or bounded in length.
+Metadata can be arbitrarily long or bounded in length.
 The amount of permitted metadata may be determined by application or by the underlying cryptographic protocol.
+The total amount of metadata bits included in a token is the sum of public and private metadata bits.
+Every bit of metadata can be used to partition the Client issuance or redemption anonymity sets; see
+{{metadata-privacy}} for more information.

 ### Issuance Protocol Extensibility {#extensions}